akhilsn/akhil1sn.github.io/projects/project-6.md

 labels:
   - Naive Bayes
   - Logistic Regression
-summary: BBC News Headlines Classification Model
+summary: Built a News Headline Classification model (Tech, Business, Sports, Entertainment, Politics) using Naive Bayes and Logistic Regression modeling performing well on the performance metrics.
 ---

 Here I have used the BBC headline news text, labeled in 5 categories, i.e., 'Tech', 'Sports', 'Business', 'Entertainment', and 'Politics', and then trained models with Logistic Regression and Naive Bayes.